Skip to content

 • You want simple operations without Kubernetes

-• Start stack: make dev (development) or docker compose up
+• Start stack: npx @lobu/cli@latest run -d or docker compose up -d

 • Restart after .env changes